scrblue/transaction-processor/README.md

 `const` variables defined could easily be made configurable in a later iteration of the tool.

 ### On Tokio and Tokio-Util
-These crates offer asynchronous reading and writing to files as well as framed reading allowing very easy streaming of data.
+These crates offer asynchronous reading and writing to files as well as allowing very easy streaming of data.
 While there are likely better solutions to this problem, Tokio and its related crates are well-known both to myself and to the Rust community as a whole ensuring that the solution is well-maintainable.

-### On a `TransactionSender` trait
+### On a `TransactionReader` trait
-I decided to implement transaction processing for any valid `TransactionSender` such as to allow the eventual expansion to more complex functionality such as processing requests from several network streams.
+I decided to implement transaction processing for any valid `TransactionReader` such as to allow the eventual expansion to more complex functionality such as processing requests from several network streams.

+### On fixed point numbers
+Fixed point numbers are used over floating point numbers such as to prevent rounding errors. `i64`s are used for monetary amounts which provide what I believe to be a sufficient range of values even even given the four decimal places.

+## On TODOs in the code
+Upon upload to GitHub, this tool will be complete as per the specification given.
+Anything marked as a TODO in code will be an area that could be expanded upon in future iterations.